intellij-rust/intellij-toml/README.md

-# [TOML](https://github.com/toml-lang/toml) langauge support for IntelliJ IDEA based IDEs
+# [TOML](https://github.com/toml-lang/toml) language support for IntelliJ IDEA based IDEs

 The plugin provides nothing but syntax highlighting at the moment.